freesewing/freesewing.org/README.md

 ## Where to get help 🤯

-Our [chatroom on Gitter](https://gitter.im/freesewing/chat) is the best place to ask questions, share your feedback, or just hang out.
+Our [chatrooms on Discord](https://chat.freesewing.org) are the best place to ask questions, share your feedback, or just hang out.

 If you want to report a problem, please [create an issue](https://github.com/freesewing/freesewing/issues/new).